Svogerslev: History

 The name Svogerslev is mentioned in 1257 as Suauerslef, derived from the old male name Swawar and the suffix -lev.
-Svogerslev Inn opened some time during the 17th century.
+Svogerslev Inn opened sometime during the 17th century.
 In 1727, it became a royal privileged coaching inn.
 The mail coach paused there to change horses on its way from Roskilde to Hornsherred.
 The inn was owned by the counts of Ledreborg.
 Count Holsteinborg closed the inn in 1808.